omid-khosravi/DEMSimulations/README.md

 # DEMSimulations
-Here are some examples of molecular simulations and DEM( Discrete Element Method) we use PhasicFlow!!
+Here are some examples of Particles simulations and DEM( Discrete Element Method).
+These Cases are developed in PhasicFlow program under Linux environment.
+Finally, the extracted final results are post-processed in the Paraview program.
+For how-to-build and more updates please check: https://github.com/PhasicFlow/phasicFlow .
-For copyrights please Check https://cemf.ir
+For copyrights please Check https://cemf.ir .
+I will be happy to know the answers to your questions about these Cases.
+Please don't hesitate to ask! :)
 Hope you enjoy! <3